What to Write in a New Home Card

 • “Good luck surviving the unpacking chaos!
 Welcome home.”

 • “Congrats!
-Time to make your new neighbors wonder about your taste in paint.”
+Time to make your new neighbours wonder about your taste in paint.”

 New Home Messages for Specific People